 - A certificate of recovery from Covid.
 This document should come from a public authority or a certified laboratory.
 You can use this certificate if you first tested positive on Covid at least 30 days before entering Greece.
 Remember that this document is valid for up to 180 days.

-- Proof that you tested positive on Covid between 30 and 180 days before your arrival in Greece.
+- Proof that you tested positive for Covid between 30 and 180 days before your arrival in Greece.
 This scenario is the same case as above, but this time you need a positive PRC or Rapid test instead of the certificate of recovery.

 All Your Questions About Entering Greece During Coronavirus Times